OVULE HARVEST

 By now (they embrace us)

-The songs guided me through the dark, searching for signs only I could read.
+The songs guide me through the dark, searching for signs only I can read.

 The Whole's final pulse:

-Save who you want and who you can—with a glance, a breath, a silent farewell.
+- Save who you can, with a glance, a breath, a silent farewell.